Victor Mishcon, Baron Mishcon: Legal career

 Victor Mishcon was one of 15 men and women who sat on the 1954–1957 British Government appointed Wolfenden Committee which considered the law and practice of homosexual offences and treatment of persons convicted of such offences in British courts, and to review prostitution offences.

 His firm acted for Ruth Ellis in her divorce but not in her later murder trial, and for Jeffrey Archer in his libel suit against the Daily Star, which had claimed that Archer had had sex with a prostitute.
 Archer won damages of £500,000, but was later convicted of perjury and repaid over £1,500,000.

 In 1988, Victor Mishcon & Co merged with part of Bartletts de Reya, forming the law firm Mishcon de Reya.
 Mishcon played a prominent role in The Princess of Wales's divorce from The Prince of Wales.

 In 1992, he retired as senior partner of Mishcon de Reya, but remained a consultant.
 In the same year, he became the first practising solicitor to be made an honorary Queen's Counsel, on the recommendation of the Lord Chancellor, Lord Mackay of Clashfern.
-In 1994 he was made an Honorary Member of the Law Society for life "in recognition of his distinguished career as a solicitor and his considerable contribution to many areas of public life particularly in local government in London and in parliament".
+In 1994 he was made an Honorary Member of the Law Society.